DayvonAllen/redis/redis-basic-commands.md

 ## Redis Basic Commands
 - `docker exec -it <redis container name> redis-cli` allows for you to interact with redis.
 - `set <key> <value> [optional parameters]` store a key value pair into redis.
 If a value is already set then it will be overwritten.
   - Ex. `set word "hello"` stores 'word' as the key and "hello" as the value.
+You don't need to use double quotes to specify a string in redis.
+  - Ex. `set word hello nx`, it will set the value 'hello' to the key 'word' if the key word doesn't exist.
+  - Ex. `set word hello xx`, it will set the value 'hello' to the key 'word' if the key word only if it already exists in the DB.

 - `get <key>` gets a value by key from redis.
   - Ex. `get word` - returns the value
 - `del <key1> <key2>` - deletes key value pairs by key.
 You can delete 1 or multiple keys.